A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Experimental setup and evaluation

-The ML models for designs with and without macros are trained separately.
-For designs without macros, the models tested on each design are trained by the remaining designs without macros in the same technology.
-For designs with macros, we are handicapped by the limited number of available designs: three designs in the 45nm node and two in the 12nm node.
+\greenHL{The ML models for designs with and without macros are trained separately.
+In Table~\ref{tbl:models-with-without-macros}, we compare the prediction results of {\em one shared} model for both designs with and without macros, versus the results of {\em two separate} models for designs with macros and without macros.
+For the training of the shared model, we leave out each test design from all designs in 45nm and use the remaining designs for training.
+The table shows that the model trained specifically for designs with macros or designs without macros has better accuracy than a shared model trained for all designs.
+We explain this by observing that macro-induced detours and blockages pose specific challenges due to the 100\% blockage and the large sizes of the macros, which cannot be easily captured in the shared model.
+Therefore, building separate models is better than using a shared model.} For designs without macros, the models tested on each design are trained using data from the remaining designs without macros in the same technology. \blueHL{For designs with macros, we are handicapped by the limited number of available designs: i.e., only three designs in the 45nm node and two in the 12nm node.
 Therefore, the models are trained by using the data from other designs with macros at various utilization settings, and also from the same design, but for different utilization settings.
-Thus, even with this limited dataset, we ensure that the ML model is evaluated for an unseen design, with a different utilization than the set of designs in the training set.
+Thus, even with this limited dataset, we ensure that the ML model is evaluated for an unseen design having a different utilization than the set of designs in the training set.}

 Training and inference for the ML model are implemented in Python 3.6 and performed on a machine with Intel Xeon Silver 4214 CPU @2.2GHz and NVIDIA A100 PCIe 40GB GPU.
 For the OpenROAD flow, the predicted parasitics, wire delays, and wire slews are annotated into the timing engine by modifying the OpenROAD~\cite{OpenROAD} and OpenSTA~\cite{OpenSTA} source code.
 For the commercial flow, the predicted values are annotated into the timing engine through available Tcl commands in the commercial tool flow.